 - Self-funding occurs when the provider carries the amount due as a receivable.
 Then, the provider tries to collect directly from the patient.

 - The recourse lending model occurs when the provider works with a lender.
 First, the provider must pass the lender’s underwriting criteria.
 As patients elect to join the program, their receivable is then funded to the provider by the lender.
 The funding is given to the provider in exchange for a one-time discount fee and ongoing service fees.
 The lender recovers losses from the provider if the patient doesn’t pay.

 - The non-recourse lending model also occurs when the provider works with a lender.
-However, while the provider agrees to lender’s terms and fees, it’s the patient who must pass the underwriting criteria.
-Any losses are borne by the lender without recourse to the provider.
+However, while the provider agrees to the lender’s terms and fees, it’s the patient who must pass the underwriting criteria.
+The lender bears any losses without recourse to the provider.
 The lender can accept or deny the patient based on its underwriting.
 If the patient is denied, the provider is not funded by the lender.